Due Diligence: What is It?

 The seller should create an annual budget and analyze variances from that budget each month or quarter.
 A variance is defined as the difference between budgeted and actual results, and reviewing variances helps a manager make changes to improve business results.

-Finally, every business should plan for capital expenditures, significant purchases that need to be made in the coming months and years.
-If, for example, Extreme Sporting Goods must replace a $200,000 piece of equipment in two years, the firm needs a plan to either accumulate cash or take out a loan for the purchase.
+Finally, every business should plan for capital expenditures and significant purchases that need to be made in the coming months and years.
+For example, if Extreme Sporting Goods must replace a $200,000 piece of equipment in two years, the firm needs a plan to either accumulate cash or take out a loan for the purchase.

 These financial practices allow an owner to make informed business decisions, and a well-managed company is more valuable to a buyer.